 Takedown bows are known for their stability.
 These types of bows are made with three separate pieces which tend to be a bit heavier as compared to one-piece recurve bows.
 The added weight can be an advantage when shooting crosswind.
 Takedown bows provide accurate and stable shots.

 How to Choose Your First Takedown Recurve Bow

 Pick a Low Draw Weight

 The draw weight plays an important role in the overall performance of the bow.
 There are many charts that show how to choose the right draw weight according to your weight.
-On the other hand, it is ideal that you pick a bow with a low draw weight can make a difference when it comes to user experience.
+On the other hand, it is ideal that you pick a bow with a low draw weight that can make a difference when it comes to user experience.

 Invest In a Beginners Package